TipsyExp/nlh-trainer/docs/API-CONTRACT.md

 Equity API
 The equity service is exposed over HTTP via POST /api/equity.
 It computes hand or range equities using the configured backend policy.
-This endpoint is primarily intended for development, testing and preflop advisor/postflop coach research.
+This endpoint is primarily intended for development, testing and preflop/postflop coach research.
 It is not required by the core table flow.
 For background on backends and configuration, see EQUITY.md.
 POST /api/equity